AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 ### Event Tracker Status

-In some cases it might be useful to know the state of the Tracking Event Processor for specific segment.
-One of those cases could be when we want to rebuild our view model and we want to check when the Processor caught up all the events.
-For cases like these, `TrackingEventProcessor` exposes `processingStatus` method which returns the map where the key is the segment identifier, and the value is the status of event processing.
-Based on this status we can determine whether the Processor is caught up, whether is replaying, and we can get the Tracking Token for this segment.
+In some cases it might be useful to know the state of a Tracking Event Processor for each of its segment.
+One of those cases could be when we want to rebuild our view model and we want to check when the Processor is caught up with all the events.
+For cases like these, the `TrackingEventProcessor` exposes `processingStatus()` method, which returns a map where the key is the segment identifier, and the value is the event processing status.
+Based on this status we can determine whether the Processor is caught up and/or is replaying, and we can verify the Tracking Token of its segments.

 ### Parallel Processing